cailleyfactor/cold_diffusion/README.md

 $doxygen

 # Citations
-## References
 Gaussian blurring was selected as the arbitrary image transformation based on the Bansal et al. paper and code from `deblurring-diffusion-pytorch` from their repository was modified to apply iterative Gaussian blurring on the MNIST images and used to inform the development of the forward process.
-The detailed references for the paper and the repository are available in the report located in the `report` folder.

 ## License
 Released 2024 by Cailley Factor.